 We suggest that you read the following ministry books:

 If possible you should save up some money so that you can support yourself, in however small a way, while in the Training.
-A term of training will cost $3,375 in room and board, not including personal expenses.
 Although your sending church or your parents may be willing to help you financially, putting aside something of your own for the Full-time Training is a strong indication of a serious attitude and commitment on your part.
 Also, you should not incur unnecessary debt aside from student loans.
 As a young person, you should cultivate proper spending habits.
 You should learn to live within your means, neither borrowing nor squandering your money, but laying it aside for a divine and heavenly purpose.
 We even propose that you start a savings account dedicated for your financial needs while in FTTA.
 Or, if that will affect the financial aid you might receive, your church may want to establish a Full-time Training fund to help save for future trainees.
 In any case, try not to be entangled or encumbered by the affairs of this life so that you can please the Lord who enlisted you in His army (2 Tim.
 2:4).

-While it is in session, FTTA is open for short-term enrollment to college and high school students.
+While it is in session, FTTA is open for short-term enrollment to college and high school students (age 18 or above).
 For example, you are welcome to participate as a short-term trainee during your school breaks.
 Many have done so in the past and as a result, became more determined to enter the Training after graduating from college.
 Fellowship with the serving saints and trainees in your locality to stay informed about the Training.
 (Read more on visiting the Training short-term.)

 Some of you may have been touched by the Lord to consider serving Him full-time for the rest of your life.
 While such a desire is not a requirement for attending the Full-time Training—and must be subject to the tests of time, environment, and the Body—we do encourage you to water that seed within you.
 One of the burdens of the Training is to produce a generation of young people who will present their whole life to the work of the Lord's recovery to spread His testimony throughout the earth for the consummation of this age.